hetland/python4geosciences_OLD/README.md

 ## Announcements

+### 1/28/16

+* Don't use numpy for hw02 since we haven't gotten to that point yet.
+We want you to learn the core language first.
+* hw02 is now due Thursday February 4th instead of Tuesday February 2nd.

 ### 1/26/16

 * Meeting in 602 from now on.
 This is to enable group work especially — we encourage you to work with your neighbor on exercises during class.